|Louis Kuehnle, Sr.||Katherine Werdann||Peter Schemm||Fredericka Rosina Schill|

 A later Federal census listed Henry's profession as a "capitalist" and another as an "Inspector".
 We know from a newspaper clipping that he was appointed by the New Jersey governor as the Egg Harbor City Inspector of Factories in the State Department of Labor for three years in 1907, and that this was a reappointment.

-Emma was the daughter of the brewer, Peter Schemm, in Philadelphia, and had nine sisters (two of whom died as young women) and two brothers (one of whom died before she was born).
+Emma was the daughter of the brewer, Peter Schemm, in Philadelphia, and had ten sisters (one who died young and two of whom died as young women) and two brothers (one of whom died before she was born).
 Her sisters, Gertrude (Gertie), Carolina (Lina or Liney), and Emilie (Millie) were visitors to the Kuehnle home on occasions reported in the social pages of the Philadelphia Inquirer.
-Emma's father committed suicide in 1998, and each of his children inherited part of his estate.
+Emma's father committed suicide in 1898, and each of his children inherited part of his estate.
 His son, Peter A. Schemm, inherited the brewery.
 When he developed a severe stomach ailment, he put the brewery up for sale, and the sale was pending in 1909 when he died.
 His will stipulated that his art collection be sold and that his sisters would receive equal shares of the bulk of his estate.
-Split eight ways, the amount was not a huge fortune, but probably enough to live comfortably.
+Split eight ways, the amount was not a huge fortune, but probably enough on which to live comfortably.
 The Kuehnles purchased houses for most, if not all, of their children.

 Oral family history is verified by the records that exist for the Kuehnles.